Bilbao Airport: History

+Foundation and early years

 After various aeronautic experiments in the province of Biscay, in October 1927 steps were taken by the Union of Public Works to establish an airport in Bilbao.
 A Provincial Board was created to study the possible location of the airport.
 It was not until 1936 that the General Aeronautics Management authorised the installation of an airport in Sondika.
 However, due to the site's many deficiencies, the airport was not considered of interest.
 Bilbao is surrounded by mountains and a flat valley without significant population had to be found.

 The construction works commenced during the Civil War but during this time and until June 1937 the airport was only used as a base for military activities.
 In 1938, the second stage of the airport's development began.
 The council resumed procedures with the government to modify the primitive project of 1936 and the drafting of a new project was authorised and later approved by the General Management of Infrastructure.

 In 1940, it was decided by common agreement with the local organisations affected to build a civilian airport in Sondika.
 The construction works progressed slowly and on 19 September 1948, the airport was at last opened to daytime traffic with the establishment of an air path to Madrid by Aviación y Comercio, SA.
 Two years later, the terminal, named Carlos Haya after the well-known pilot from Bilbao, began to give service.
 At this time, the airport had an asphalt runway, the 11/29 (measuring 1440 by 45 m), another earth runway (measuring 1500 by 150 m), a taxiway, a passenger terminal, a tower control, a radio beacon, a direction finder as well as police, post office, weather, health, fuel and telephone services.
 In 1955, a taxiway was built to link the runway with the parking stands and terminal.
 An apron measuring 124 by 60 m, a hangar for the Royal Flying Club of Vizcaya and permanent facilities for Campsa were also built.

 Between 1964 and 1965, an instrumental ILS landing system and a meteorological radio for storm detection were installed; the runway was extended to 2000 m and the apron to 12000 m2.
 In 1975, the runway was surfaced and its orientation became 10/28 due to the change in magnetic declination.
 In 1977, the parking stand was extended, a link road was built and an ILS system was installed.
 The runway 12/30, measuring 2600 m long, was opened the same year and the airport was classified as first category the following year.
 As a result of the population density of the area, approaching planes may have to fly over the extensive Derio cemetery.

 During the 1980s, the ILS landing system entered into service for runway 10/28; the communication centre, passenger terminal and parking facilities were enlarged; and a fire service building and cargo terminal were constructed.

 On 19 February 1985, an Iberia flight from Madrid crashed into Mount Oiz, all passengers and crew died.